dbj-data/dbj--simplelog/README.md

 #include "dbj--simplelog/dbj_simple_log.h"
 ```
+<h3>&nbsp;</h3>

-## 3. Building
+## 3. Building the thing
+<h3>&nbsp;</h3>

-Built with CL.exe, which in reality means C99, but somewhat undocumented. **Roadmap** is to switch to clang 10.x and use C11 goodies.
+This is to be built with CL.exe, which in reality means C99, but somewhat undocumented. **Roadmap** is to switch to clang 10.x and use C11 goodies?

-How to use: best add it as a git submodule.
-Include `dbj_simple_log.h`
-Include it's only C file  `dbj_simple_log.c` in your project.
-Use.
+How to use this repo in your projects?

+Provided is Visual Studio lib making project.

+In your code include `dbj_simple_log.h` , Link in the lib.

+The rest is history ...

 -------